wlav/cppyy/doc/source/philosophy.rst

 What performs better, run-time or compile-time?
 The obvious answer is compile-time: see the performance differences between C++ and Python, for example.
-Obvious, but completely wrong however.
+Obvious, but completely wrong, however.
 In fact, when it comes to Python, it is even the `wrong question.`

 Everything in Python is run-time: modules, classes, functions, etc. are all